davatorium/rofi/doc/rofi.1.markdown

 `-u` *X*

-Urgent row, mark row X as urgent. (starting at 0)
+Urgent row, mark row X as urgent (starting at 0).
 You can specify single element: -u 3
 A range: -u 3-8
 or a set of rows: -u 0,2